Plan a Trip to the Symphony

 First Coast Nutcracker

 The Jacksonville Symphony’s First Coast Nutcracker ballet offers a wonderful way to learn while enjoying quality entertainment just days before the holiday break in December.
-This year, these fully staged educational performances are offered in the Moran Theater at the Times-Union Center for the Performing Arts on Thursday, December 16 and Friday, December 17, 2021.
+These fully-staged educational performances are offered in the Moran Theater at the Jacksonville Center for the Performing Arts.

 For reservations or more information, contact Haley Cox at hcox@jaxsymphony.org, or visit the following page.